Start of Semester Guide

 We recognize that course attendance has presented challenges in recent years.
 Please prepare your syllabi with instructional policies that balance clear expectations for student participation with reasonable accommodations for physical and mental health.
 Please use the following resources to assist:

-• The IUB Division of Student Affairs page on Attendance Issues offers student-facing guidelines including: “If you miss more than 20% of the semester (approximately 3 weeks) for medical or personal reasons, it may be best to consider withdrawing from all courses until you are able to return and focus on your academic goals.”
+The IUB Office of Student Life page on Attendance Issues offers student-facing guidelines including: “If you miss more than 20% of the semester (approximately 3 weeks) for medical or personal reasons, it may be best to consider withdrawing from all courses until you are able to return and focus on your academic goals.”

-• Encourage students with significant attendance challenges to contact the Student Advocates Office and the Student Care and Resource Center; the latter can provide attendance memos in the event of hospitalization or the death of an immediate family member.
+Encourage students with significant attendance challenges to contact the Student Care and Resource Center; which can provide attendance memos in the event of hospitalization or the death of an immediate family member.

 According to Bloomington Faculty Council policy BL-ACA-H28: “Faculty members teaching courses have the responsibility to provide instruction as scheduled.
 Variations from the schedule may occur for a variety of reasons, including illness, professional activities, and pedagogical considerations.
 When such variations occur, it is the responsibility of the faculty member both to provide equivalent academic activity for the students in the course and to notify the chairperson of the department offering the course of the change in schedule.”
 Apart from short-term changes for reasons described above, instructors should adhere to scheduled course times for online or in-person class meetings and scheduled modality for the course.